IRANZI/portfolio/README.md

 # portfolio
-This my portfolio about my experince as a Fronted developer# portfolio
+This my portfolio about my experience as a Fronted developer# portfolio